 “Chris Dickey represented the best and brightest of our profession.
 As a foreign correspondent in Central America, the Middle East and Europe for four decades, as the author of seven books, and as a news editor he dedicated his life to reporting and writing the truth,” said Dwyer.
 “He inspired colleagues who had the privilege of working alongside him, or of competing against him.
 He mentored many younger foreign correspondents.
 Chris was also a longtime member and true friend of the OPC.
 It’s not hyperbole to say that Chris embodied the principles the OPC espouses.”

 Details for the Oct.
 22 OPC Awards will be announced at a later date, though the keynote address will be given by Maggie Haberman, White House correspondent for The New York Times.

-The OPC also awarded runner-up citations in 20 of the 22 award categories.
-The Washington Post led with four citations, followed by NBC and The Associated Press with two.
-Click here for a full list of citation winners.
+The OPC also awarded runner-up citations in 20 of the 22 categories.
+Al Jazeera English led with three citations followed by AP, Bloomberg and The New York Times each with two.

 Please contact the OPC’s Patricia Kranz at email@example.com or (917) 971-0746, if you have additional questions.

 For a full list of award winners, see below.

 To see citation (runner-up) winners, click on this link.